netik/smpte_clapper/software/README.md

 This is an open source hardware and software solution that creates a SMPTE LED Time Code Slate, designed to emulate the very expensive commercial slates that exist.
+It's a hobbyist project for indie film makers.
+These slates normally run for $1300 or more.
+This project can be built for around $200.

 It is based around the ESP8266 and can generate and jam sync with other LTC devices.

 Features
 ------------
+* 7-segment SMPTE display
-* 7-segment menu system for easy configuration
+* LED menu system for easy configuration with three button control
+* Magnetic hall-effect clapper
 * LED to indicate jam sync
-* Three button menu systetm
 * Time Out: Display times out when sticks are left open.
 * EL Backlight: Enable/disable in low brightness.
 * Jam Lock: Inhibits running time code without jamming.